Timothy-Poole/PARALLEL_PROJECT/README.md

 As you can see the sequential graph mostly appears to be a flat line from start to finish which was entirely expected, however as the number of cores available increases the program as a whole executes in less time, but more interestingly to major zones appear.

+e.
+How did you test that the parallel version produced the exact same results as the original sequential version?

 ---
 ## OUTCOME